wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 This goal of this project is to build, train and test neural network architectures to classify traffic signs.
 The dataset used is the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)

-The full code, including dataset preprocessing, the networks, training results etc are in this [noteobok](https://github.com/wwymak/udacity-selfdrivingcar-nd/tree/master/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.ipynb)
+The full code, including dataset preprocessing, the networks, training results etc are in this [noteobok](https://github.com/wwymak/udacity-selfdrivingcar-nd/tree/master/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classification.ipynb)

+Some of the experiments (e.g. variations in image preprocessing, network architecture) are also as ipynb notebooks in that directory.
+However, these are messier and less well annotated than the main notebook.

 The following are some highlights from the project